praeclarum/praeclarum.github.io/_drafts/2023-06-09-cuneiform.md

 We can see that 21,678 works are all set to be translated but have not been.

-I decided that it was time to unleash the power of the machines and make my own contribution to Assyriology.
-My goal was to publish the world's largest corpus of translated cuneiform texts.
-I want any person to have access to the archives of the ancients.
-A grandiose goal for sure, but also a very achievable one thanks to modern engineering advancements.
+### The First Edition

+Last summer, I decided that I was in a unique position to make a large contribution to the world of cuneiform translations.
+While I didn't know cuneiform, but I did know how to train neural networks.
+I decided to use my skills to create an AI that could translate cuneiform.
+In about a week's time, I was able to release 30,000 AI translated texts.

-## Large Language Models
+## Training a Large Language Model

 The modern advancement of large language models (LLMs) has affected and will continue to affect nearly every human endeavor.

-The current architecture that is heralding this new age of knowledge is the humble Transformer architecture.
+The current architecture that is heralding this new age of knowledge is the Transformer architecture.
 It was designed specifically to be very good at translating text from one language to another using the innovative "attention mechanism".
 It's a little funny that this network designed for translation is now broaching the realm of artificial general intelligence (AGI), but I digress.

 Ignoring the absurdly large LLMs that are dominating the field now (GPT-4 and friends), the humble smaller transformers are still quite powerful and have made the problem of translation a somewhat trivial.